 Who needs a pregnancy test?

-All female patients age 12 or older or women who have a period, will need a pregnancy test before surgery.
-Surgery, procedures and some medicines can be harmful to a developing fetus.
-The only way to be absolutely sure that you or your daughter are not pregnant is to perform a pregnancy test before any surgery or procedure.
+All patients who have had a period or are 12 years of age and older with a uterus, will need a pregnancy test before surgery.
+Surgery, procedures, and some medicines can be harmful to a developing fetus.
+The only way to be absolutely sure that there is no chance of pregnancy is to perform a pregnancy test before any surgery or procedure.

 When is the test done?